LevelCrush/EmojiTetris/README.md

 USE_BASE64=true  # Required for GitHub Pages!
 ```

-Then run the emoji fetcher:
+Then run the emoji fetcher (this will fetch both emojis AND soundboard sounds):
 ```bash
 npm run fetch-emojis
 ```

-**Important for GitHub Pages:** The `USE_BASE64=true` option embeds the emoji images directly into the `manifest.json` file as base64 data URLs.
-This allows the emojis to work on GitHub Pages without Git LFS.
+**Important for GitHub Pages:** The `USE_BASE64=true` option embeds the emoji images and sounds directly into the `manifest.json` file as base64 data URLs.
+This allows everything to work on GitHub Pages without Git LFS.

 ### 2. Deploy to GitHub Pages